My own ActiveMQ Artemis Cheat Sheet

 MessageConsumer consumer = session.createConsumer(queueDestination);

-Clustered Messages Grouping
+Clustered Message Grouping

-This feature allows to process messages with a particular group ID in the same order by the consumers.
-Each clustered broker therefore uses a grouping handler to manage the complexity of routing of grouped messages.
-Each clustered broker should choose should choose a grouping handler type: Local or Remote.
+This feature allows to process messages with a particular group ID in the same order by the

 <grouping-handler name="my-grouping-handler">